lazukars/Truss/README.md

 			- **.B--list** :  Used on list elements.
 				- **.B--item** :  Used on items within a list.

 The *Block types* .B--wrapper and/or .B--container are top level *Block types*.
 This means that [modifiers](#modifiers) on .B--wrapper or .B--container types should flow down the *Block type*  chain.
 These kind of modifiers are called [key-modifiers](#types-1).
-So for example, if the *Block type* .B--container has a key-modifier of *article*  ( class=".B--container article") , then the *article* key-modifier would be used on every descendent *Block type*.
+So for example, if the *Block type* .B--container has a key-modifier of *article*  ( class=".B--container article") , then the *article* key-modifier should be used on every descendent *Block type*.
 See below for an in depth example.

 	<style type="css">
 		.B--container.article{